ahrencode/Ahimsa-for-WP/README.txt

   border-radius attribute, and I probably will, but it won't help much since IE does not support it anyway.
 Rounded borders do work with Google Chrome since it is based on WebKit.

-* Which reminds me: this is not fully tested in IE.

 * The word "ahimsa" can be taken to mean "non-violence".